Three ways to make it easier for attendees to participate

 Not only is this stuff they’re telling me not important, the flight attendants think it’s a waste of time too.

 I hope I never need to urgently know the positions of the six emergency exits on an Airbus A320.
 But if that day comes and I do, it will be due to the consistent and persistent modeled listening of the flight attendants on all the airplanes I’ve traveled on over the years.
-Thanks guys!
+Thanks, folks!

 Are you willing to be disturbed?

-Working on a video trailer for my book recently reminded me of Margaret Wheatley’s beautifully written turning to one another and its short chapter entitled willing to be disturbed.
+Working on a video trailer for my book Conferences That Work reminded me of Margaret Wheatley’s beautifully written turning to one another and its short chapter willing to be disturbed.

-She points out how we’re not trained to admit we don’t know, and how difficult it is for us to give up our certainties.
+She points out how society teaches us not to admit we don’t know.
+How difficult it is for us to give up our certainties.
 Margaret believes, as do I, that curiosity about what others believe is what we need, and that we need to be willing to admit that we’re not capable of figuring out things alone.

 When I talk about attendee-driven conferences, while some people “get” the inherent possibilities, many find it hard to believe that a group of people can create a rich, optimal agenda for the event within a few hours from their initial meeting.
 Sustaining such disbelief is uncomfortable, and one common response is to stop listening for differences.
 Although I often feel frustrated when I sense that people aren’t listening in this way, I do my best to continue to listen to their truth, because that’s how I can stay open to learning from them.